Jahia/content-integrity/docs/embedded-tests.md

 With this storage type, there is no possibility to fix the issue directly in the database.
 If the binaries are missing as a consequence of a recent operation, then the Jahia environment should be restored from a backup taken before the faulty operation.
 If you are not sure of the time of the operation, and need to confirm that the backup to be restored will solve the issue, the only solution is to restore this backup on another environment and run an integrity check.

 If restoring the production from a backup is not an option, then you can restore the backup on another server and extract the missing binaries from this environment to fix the data on production.
-For nodes of type `jnt:file`, the files can be downloaded from this environment and reuploaded on production.
+For nodes of type `jnt:file`, the files can be downloaded from this environment and re-uploaded on production.
 To avoid breaking references to the files, do not delete/recreate the file.
 You can upload a new binary on an existing file node.
 If the production is clustered, this temporary environment can be simply restored as a standalone environment.

 #### Filesystem storage